DOI-USGS/gage-conditions-gif/README.md

 Note that before you can just build this as the code suggests, you will have to have the appropriate permissions to our intermediate data products.
 Mainly, this is access to the Google Drive folder which we grant to internal users and close collaborators.

+Also, note that this repo was one of the first `scipiper` repos that we constructed and is not following all of the best practices that were learned later (*ahem* the over use of `force=TRUE` *ahem*).
+In the spirit of "if it's not broken, don't fix it" and prioritization of future projects rather than this known technical debt, we will just ignore such quirks here unless they disrupt our ability to create the animation from this repo.

 ## How to build this animation

 The process to create this animation is almost entirely automated using the (now dormant) custom dependency management R package, [`scipiper`](https://github.com/USGS-R/scipiper).
 There is a bit of manual work required to create and then prepare the animation's event/text callouts.
 Otherwise, it is mostly running chunks of code.
 The entire process is outlined below (*steps that aren't code, but are human checks are italicized in parentheses*).